Impact

 Risk and Exploitability

 The vulnerability can be triggered remotely by delivering a malicious HTML page to the user; the attack vector is inferred to be via a web page or downloaded content.
-No EPSS score is available, and the flaw is not listed in the CISA KEV catalog, so the enumeration of real‑world exploitation potential is uncertain.
+The EPSS score is less than 1%, indicating a very low but nonzero probability of exploitation.
+The flaw is not listed in the CISA KEV catalog, so real‑world exploitation potential remains uncertain.
 However, the critical severity and availability of an effective fix in the latest releases strongly suggest that the risk is high for unpatched installations.

 OpenCVE Enrichment